zellwk/zellwk.com/src/posts/2020-05-20-vscode-mac-windows-key-bindings-2.md

   - windows
 ---

 I talked about the key bindings I used to switch between tabs and panels last week.
-This week, I'm going to share some wicked shortcuts I use for the Integrated Terminal.
+This week, I want to share some wicked shortcuts I use for the Integrated Terminal.

 They're really sweet. 😘.